wp-plugins/miniorange-wp-ldap-login/readme.txt

 3. Go to `Users/Groups-> Manage Users/Groups-> Add User` and add users.

 = Configuring miniOrange Gateway =
-Please email us at info@miniorange.com for configuration of miniOrange Gateway.
-Also send us the following information so we can help you set it up.
 1. LDAP Connection String -> Connection string for the LDAP Server. eg: ldap://myldapserver.domain:port
 2. Service Account Distinguished Name(DN). eg: cn=admin,dc=domain,dc=com
 3. Server Account Password
 4. DistinguishedName Attribute (DN Attribute) -> attribute in LDAP which stores unique DN value. eg: distinguishedName in AD, entryDN in OpenLDAP
 5. SearchBase -> Define where users logging in will be located in the LDAP Environment
 6. Search Filter -> It is a basic LDAP Query for searching of user based on mapping of username to a particular attribute. eg: (&(objectClass=*)(cn=?))

+Please email us at info@miniorange.com for configuration of miniOrange Gateway.
+Also send us the information so we can help you set it up.

 = Plugin installation =
 1. Upload `miniorange-wpldaplogin.zip` to the `/wp-content/plugins/` directory.